MontyTRC89/TombEngine/README.md

 - An enlarged 2D map, allowing for the creation of massive levels (imagine one big level may previously have been split into five!)
 - A streamlined player control scheme.

-TEN is based on the Tomb Raider: Chronicles engine of the classic era and continues to build upon and replace its systems to modernize ...

 If you would like to participate in TEN discussion with other TEN devs whether it is contributing or bugs, then join this discord server: https://discord.gg/apjBW2NsVj and head to #tombengine channel.

 Tomb Engine should be used in conjuction with Tomb Editor.
 Tomb Editor is also open source written in C#, you can find the repository here: https://github.com/MontyTRC89/Tomb-Editor